 Let ‘s look inside and see what these prisms are.

-What are roof prism binoculars?
+What does roof prism binoculars mean?

 The main advantage of roof-prisms binoculars is their compactness.
 If we compare binoculars on roof prisms and on Porro prisms at the same increase, binoculars on roof prisms will be more compact and thin.
 But the image quality is likely to be a bit worse.
 Such binoculars are difficult in manufacturing, so binoculars on roof prisms, equal in image quality to binoculars on Porro prisms, will cost more.